-The protection, enhancement, and restoration/creation of wetlands systems and their associated buffer zones throughout the region will protect valuable watershed functions.
+The protection, enhancement, and restoration/creation of aquatic habitats systems and their associated buffer zones throughout the region will protect valuable watershed functions.
 These activities will provide not only critical habitat to species as they move across the landscape, but will also help preserve water quality and quantity.
-In coastal areas, the preservation, enhancement, and/or restoration/creation of tidal wetlands will help mitigate the effects of rising sea levels.
+In coastal areas, the preservation, enhancement, and/or restoration/creation of tidal aquatic habitats will help mitigate the effects of rising sea levels.

 The IRWMP serves as roadmap for the region's cities, water resource agencies, and other stakeholders to use as they work together.
-The establishment of subregional goals and objectives, as well as collective regional goals and objectives, allows for these entities to build upon each other's visions and projects.
+The establishment of regional goals and objectives, allows for these entities to build upon each other's visions and projects.
 In addition, the mandated process for plan updates provides a means for goals and objectives to be measured and adjusted as progress is made.